icld/publicAPIRequests/README.md

 <p align="center">Updated on April 12th, 2021</p>

 ## Detailed Description
 This project builds an app for a fictional startup.
-It randomly generates employee cards, pulling employee information from a random a fictional employee database.
+It randomly generates employee cards, pulling employee information from a fictional employee database.

 ## Notes Regarding Exceeds Expectations
 ### Style Changes